aliasmyers/Triksy/README.md

 -----------
 Download / clone the repository and drop the files to:

     %USERPROFILE%\Documents\WindowsPOwershell\modules\Triksy

+The Triksy.psm1 file should be in the above folder.

+Alternatively, download the Zip file from the main Repository Screen.
+Be sure to right click and Unblock the file or the scripts will not run.

 Then open a PowerShell instance and type:

     Import-Module "Triksy"

 You now have access to all of the modules.
 Help is included along with CmdLets - just type help Get-Trx as an example.

 Samples:
 --------
+Example 1:
-Example 1: Find every Trx file recursively and try to load them (the objects output from this method are piped into the other Trx processing functions later):
+Find every Trx file recursively and try to load them (the objects output from this method are piped into the other Trx processing functions later):

     Get-Childitem *.trx -Recurse | Get-Trx | Format-Table -Property Exists,Valid,XmlObject,Path -Autosize